 Miscarriage is common and can occur in any pregnancy for many different reasons.
 It is not clear if exposure to methylmercury increases the chance for miscarriage as this has not been well studied.
-However, 1 study that measured blood levels of mercury did not find a higher chance for miscarriage.
+However, one study that measured blood levels of mercury did not find a higher chance for miscarriage.

-Does exposure to methylmercury increase the chance of birth defects?
+Can exposure to methylmercury increase the chance for birth defects?